senapati484/homebrew-flowa/README.md

 brew install flowa
 ```

+### Option 3: Manual VS Code Extension
+If you prefer, you can install the extension separately:
+1. Download `flowa-0.1.0.vsix` from releases (or build it from `editor-support/vscode`).
+2. Run `code --install-extension flowa-0.1.0.vsix`.

 *Note: If you use Option 2, run the commands shown in the output to enable syntax highlighting.*

 ---